 - Thomas Hawk, Flickr Creative Commons

-“I don't want to disobey government orders.
-It's a losing situation," said Vicari, who noted he's laid off 700 employees since the latest state order went into effect Nov.
-18. "There are some people who've convinced me to work with the administration and look for a compromise.
+"I don't want to disobey government orders.
+It's a losing situation," Vicari said during a Zoom meeting on Dec.
+2. "There are some people who've convinced me to work with the administration and look for a compromise.
 That's what we're trying to do today."

-“Data and evidence show that restaurants, bars, and cafes are places with the highest likelihood for COVID-19 transmissions, and as physicians, we urge these businesses to help reduce infections by following expert scientific advice so we can all do our part to help keep people safer,” they said.
+"Data and evidence show that restaurants, bars, and cafes are places with the highest likelihood for COVID-19 transmissions, and as physicians, we urge these businesses to help reduce infections by following expert scientific advice so we can all do our part to help keep people safer," the physicians said.